Pacific 231

 Pacific 231 is an orchestral work by Arthur Honegger, written in 1923.

-It is one of his most frequently performed works.
+It is one of his most frequently performed works, and it inspired two film adaptations.

 Description

+The piece is commonly interpreted as depicting a steam locomotive in action, as appears to be indicated by the title and has been illustrated by film versions of it.
+However, in an interview, Honegger denied that this was his intended purpose and chided critics who interpreted it thus.
+He commented:

+As he further explained elsewhere, the piece is not intended to imitate the literal sounds of a locomotive, but rather to convey a sense of the visual impression and the physical pleasure ("une jouissance physique") he experienced with trains.

+Inspiration

-The popular interpretation of the piece is that it depicts a steam locomotive, one that is supported by the title of the piece alongside film versions.
-Honegger explained that he wrote it as an exercise in building momentum while the tempo of the piece slows.
-He originally titled it Mouvement Symphonique, only giving it the name Pacific 231, a class of steam locomotive designated in Whyte notation as a 4-6-2, with four pilot wheels, six driving wheels, and two trailing wheels (in France, where axles rather than wheels are counted, this arrangement is designated 2-3-1) after it was finished.
-Honegger was widely known as a train enthusiast, and once notably said: "I have always loved locomotives passionately.
+He originally titled it Mouvement Symphonique, but after it was finished he changed the name to Pacific 231, a class of steam locomotive designated in Whyte notation as a 4-6-2, with four pilot wheels, six driving wheels, and two trailing wheels.
+(In France, where axles are counted rather than wheels, this arrangement is designated 2-3-1).
+Honegger was widely known as a train enthusiast, and once said: "I have always loved locomotives passionately.
 For me they are living creatures and I love them as others love women or horses."

+Harry Halbreich notes that "Eschewing anecdote and the noise music dear to the Italian Futurists or the Mossolov of a certain Steel Foundry, to which it has been wrongly compared, it is a monolith carved out of full granite, as solid as a figured chorale by Bach (its true model)".